brunomaga/brunomaga.github.io/_posts/2024-01-19-Mixture-of-Experts.md

 ### 2021 [Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity](https://arxiv.org/abs/2101.03961)

 A big issue with large MoEs are training instability.
-With that in mind [Switch Transformers](https://arxiv.org/abs/2101.03961) tackle that problem by simplifying the routing algorithm and improving model specifications.
-There is also a strong motivational quote about the usage of MoEs, particularly to solve low-data problems:
+With that in mind [Switch Transformers](https://arxiv.org/abs/2101.03961) tackle that problem by simplifying the routing algorithm and improving model specifications, delivering the first large MoE model able to be trained on the `bfloat16` floating point representation.

 > The benefit of scale was exhaustively studied in [Scaling Laws for Neural Language Models](https://arxiv.org/abs/2001.08361) which uncovered powerlaw scaling with model size, data set size and computational budget,  [and] advocates training large models on relatively small amounts of data as the computationally optimal approach.
 Heeding these results, we investigate a fourth axis: increase the parameter count while keeping the floating point operations (FLOPs) per example constant.

 In order to achieve scaling, the sparsely activated layers split *unique weights* on different devices.
 Just like in GShard, the authors replaced the Feed Forward Network with a MoE.
-However, in Switch transformers, every FFN is replaced (instead of every other), and each Switch Transformer layer received two inputs (tokens) on for experts.
+However, in Switch transformers, every FFN is replaced (instead of every other), and each Switch Transformer layer received two inputs (tokens).

 {: style="text-align:center; font-size: small;"}
 <img width="80%" height="80%" src="/assets/Mixture-of-Experts/MoE_Switch_Transformers.png"/>

 The regular top-$$k$$ routing mechanism used in common use cases was replaced by a **Switch Routing**.
 Here, in contradiction to the paper [Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer](https://arxiv.org/abs/1701.06538), where the authors claim that you need to compute a loss of at least 2 experts in order to train an MoE successfully, in **Switch Transformers they route to only a single expert**.
 The claim is that "simplification preserves model quality, reduces routing computation and performs better.
 This $$k=1$$ routing strategy is later referred to as a Switch layer".
 This leads to several benefits: reduced batch size as only a single expert is used, simpler routing and reduced communication.

+#### Expert Capacity

 They introduce the concept of **expert capacity factor**, which is the number of tokens that each expert computes, computed as batch size divided by number of experts (as before), times a capacity factor.
-If this capacity factor is exceeded (ie if the router sends too many inputs to a given expert), then extra tokens do not have computation associeated with them and are instead passed to the next layer via a residual connection.
+If this capacity factor is exceeded (ie if the router sends too many inputs to a given expert), then extra tokens do not have computation associated with them and are instead passed to the next layer via a residual connection.

 {: style="text-align:center; font-size: small;"}
 <img width="80%" height="80%" src="/assets/Mixture-of-Experts/MoE_Switch_Transformers_2.png"/>

+Related to the expert capacity hyperparameter:

 > Increasing the capacity factor increases the quality but also increases the communication overheard and the memory in the activations.
 A recommended initial setup is to use an MoE with a top-2 routing with 1.25 capacity factor, with one expert per core.
 At evaluation time, the capacity factor can be changed to reduce compute.

+#### Load Balancing loss

+The loss function includes a simplified version of the auxiliary loss from [Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer](#2017-outrageously-large-neural-networks-the-sparsely-gated-mixture-of-experts-layer), which origianlly had separate load-balancing and importance-weighting losses.
+This auxiliary loss is added to the total model loss, **for every switch layer**.

+Given $$N$$ experts and a batch $$B$$ with $$T$$ tokens, the auxiliary loss is computed as the scaled dot-product between vector $$f$$ of fraction of tokens and $$P$$ as the fraction of the router probability allocated to each expert, as:

+$$
+loss = \alpha \cdot N \cdot \sum_{i=1}^{N} f_i \cdot P_i
+$$

+where $$\alpha$$ is an user-picked hyper-parameter.
+Both $$P$$ and $$f$$ vectors should ideally have an uniform distribution, ie values $$1/N$$.
+The auxiliary loss of Equation 4 encourages uniform routing since it is minimized under a uniform distribution.
+For more details, Section 2.2 details the property of differentiation of the loss in different conditions.

+#### Model size reduction via distilation

-One of the downsides of MoEs is the large number of parameters.
-If one wants to run it on a smaller network we can perform distilation:
+One of the downsides of these MoEs was the large number of parameters.
+However, it was observed that distilation was feasible if we want to operate on a smaller network:

 > Successful distillation of sparse pre-trained and specialized fine-tuned models into small dense models.
 We reduce the model size by up to 99% while preserving 30% of the quality gains of the large sparse teacher.

+Finally, the paper details on improved training setups and experiments, that will be omitted for brevity.

 ## Distributed implementation in PyTorch

-The MoE processing performs a four-step algorithm, best illustrated in the [MegaBlocks paper](https://arxiv.org/abs/2211.15841) (detailed later):
+The MoE workflow is a a four-step algorithm, best illustrated in the [MegaBlocks paper](https://arxiv.org/abs/2211.15841) (detailed later):

 {: style="text-align:center; font-size: small;"}
 <img width="100%" height="100%" src="/assets/Mixture-of-Experts/MoE_MegaBlocks.png"/>